 These old fashioned buttermilk pancakes are the fluffiest pancakes that are perfect for a Saturday morning.
 Not only are they simple to put together, but they are delicious to eat.
 Top them with maple syrup or fresh fruit for the best pancakes you've ever had.
-For a quick overview of this recipe, check out my web story for these Old Fashioned Pancakes.

 If you love fluffy pancakes, then these Old Fashioned Buttermilk Pancakes are for you.
 It's no secret, that our family loves breakfast.
 We regularly have breakfast for dinner and this easy pancake recipe makes its appearance in our house at least once a week.